PrincetonUniversity/installing_python_packages/README.md

 $ git clone https://github.com/rusty1s/pytorch_cluster.git
 ```

-The build system for PyTorch Scatter requires that GPUs be on the machine so create an interactive allocation on a GPU node (compute nodes do not have internet access so we downloaded the source code first):
+The build procedure for [PyTorch Cluster](https://github.com/rusty1s/pytorch_cluster) requires that GPUs be on the machine so create an interactive allocation on a GPU node (compute nodes do not have internet access so we downloaded the source code first using `git clone`):

 ```
 $ salloc -N 1 -n 1 -t 5 --gres=gpu:1